RocketsGraphQL/rgraph/README.md

 <br />

-**Rocketgraph** is a complete Backend.
-When you create a project on [rocketgraph](https://rocketgraph.io/) you are provided with [Postgres Instance](https://www.postgresql.org/), [Hasura console](https://hasura.io/), Automated backend deployments with Git, and a full blown authentication system built in.
+**Rocketgraph** gives superpowers to your web applications.
+Get Authentication, realtime GraphQL, Serverless functions and a Postgres DB right from day 0.
+When you create a project on [rocketgraph](https://rocketgraph.io/) you are provided with [Postgres Instance](https://www.postgresql.org/), [Hasura console](https://hasura.io/) to get a GraphQL API and manage granular authorisation rules, Automated backend deployments with Git, and a full blown authentication system built in.
 It uses the open-source [Hasura Batteries](https://github.com/RocketsGraphQL/hasura-batteries) to power it's authentication service.

 ## Table of contents